 A few weeks ago I published a how to guide to configure Apache HTTP as a reverse proxy.
 On that ocasion I was following what the average guide on the internet does on Linux.
 A front end server with Apache HTTP on calls a backend server where the real site is sitting.
 Many backend calls […]

-How to install Suricata on FreeBSD
+Abandon Linux.
+How to install iocage to manage FreeBSD Jails

 How to mitigate Spectre and Meltdown on a Lenovo T430s laptop with Ubuntu